kytrinyx/speaker-time/README.md

 ```

 ### Metadata JSON (`metadata.json`)
-Written by `diarize` with per-speaker timeline stats, then enriched by `detect-language` with language and confidence.
+Written by `diarize` with per-speaker timeline stats (including `skip: true` for speakers with median segment duration below 0.5s), then enriched by `detect-language` with language and confidence.
+Speakers with `skip: true` are not processed by `detect-language` and have no language fields. `confidence` is 1.0 when detection confidence was ≥ 0.9, and 0.0 when it fell below that threshold (language will be `"?"`).
+The raw per-segment confidence values are preserved in `language_detection/*.log.json`.

 ```json
 {